xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD05_LAB_MANUAL.md

-# Module 5: Hosting Services
+# Module 5: Hosting Services On-Premises and in Azure

 # Lab: Host an ASP.NET Core Service in a Windows Service